 Resident or non-resident, Private Limited Company.

-Submission of name approval, Memorandum and Articles of Association and details of shareholders & shareholdings, registered office address and appointments of directors, company secretary and statutory auditors.
+Submission of name approval, Constitution and details of shareholders & shareholdings, registered office address and appointments of directors, company secretary and statutory auditors.

 Generally no restrictions except for financial services, education, media related or other politically sensitive businesses.